mcdexio/documents/en/perpetual-code-structure.md

 ### Exchange

 Exchange contract focuses on matching off-chain order for traders.
-It matches orders between trader (known as maker and taker), or trader and amm.
+It matches orders between trader (known as maker and taker), or trader and AMM.

 ### AMM